 A year or so later, veteran 7-string guitarist Bucky Pizzarelli came for a Pensacola JazzFest.
 Someone brought an older LP for the artist to sign, which Bucky had made with Doug Jernigan.
 Bucky had just made another recording with a different steel guitarist and remarked that they’d originally wanted Doug for the current recording but travel plans were such that they had to get another steel guitarist.

 Life is a series of compromises.
 What are the disadvantages of this recording?
 As I see it, there are two: there are no liner notes to accompany this CD.
 Also, there are all original compositions.
 Advantages: Cost of the CD is only $12.
-Also, purchase will enable and encourage the emerging group to produce another CD which, they promise, will come with liner notes.
-And, you can make a donation to the group, if desired, on the website listed below.
+Also, the purchase will enable and encourage the emerging group to produce another CD which, they promise, will come with liner notes.